rish987/trackswitch-manuform/README.md

 On the bottom of the left side of each layer, you'll find the thumb keys, in the order of:
 ```
-thumb-l, thumb-u, thumb-c, thumb-ur, thumb-b
+thumb-i, thumb-u, thumb-d, thumb-uo, thumb-o
 ```
 In my experience,
-`thumb-l` and `thumb-b` are the most easy keys to press (you just have to move your thumb in and out), followed by `thumb-u` and `thumb-ur`, which are a bit more out of the way (in fact, you'll notice that I ended up not using `thumb-ur` at all, but it's there if you want to use it for something).
+`thumb-i` and `thumb-o` are the most easy keys to press (you just have to move your thumb in and out), followed by `thumb-u` and `thumb-ur`, which are a bit more out of the way (in fact, you'll notice that I ended up not using `thumb-uo` at all, but it's there if you want to use it for something).
-Correspondingly, I keep the symbol and numbers layers handy (pun intended) at `thumb-l` and `thumb-b`, respectively.
+Correspondingly, I keep the symbol and numbers layers handy (pun intended) at `thumb-i` and `thumb-o`, respectively.
 And reserve `thumb-u` for the less-frequently-used arrow and function keys.

 In the number and symbol layers, I like to use [shifted symbols](https://github.com/qmk/qmk_firmware/blob/master/docs/keycodes.md#us-ansi-shifted-symbols-idus-ansi-shifted-symbols)